Robert M. Carrier House

-The Robert M. Carrier House, also known as the Matthews House, is a historic house in Memphis, Tennessee, U.S..
+The Robert M. Carrier House, also known as the Matthews House, is a historic house in Memphis, Tennessee, United States.
 It was built in 1926 for Robert M. Carrier and his wife.
 In 1974, it was purchased by William S. Matthews, Jr. It was designed in the Jacobean Revival architectural style by Bryant Fleming, a Professor of Architecture at Cornell University.
 It has been listed on the National Register of Historic Places since May 27, 1980.